MOORESTOWN TOWNSHIP PUBLIC SCHOOLS

 Reimagining UES as a pure elementary school for third, fourth, and fifth grades

-Freeing up space at Baker, Roberts and South Valley to open the possibility of full-day, tuition-free kindergarten and ensure reasonable class sizes
+Freeing up space at Baker, Roberts and South Valley elementary schools to ensure reasonable class sizes and alleviate the capacity issues that sometimes divert students from attending their neighborhood schools

 What's different about this proposal?